lvgl/lvgl/docs/intro/add-lvgl-to-your-project/timer_handler.rst

       os_delay_ms(time_till_next); /* delay to avoid unnecessary polling */
    }

-To learn more about timers visit the :ref:`timers` section.
+See :ref:`timer` section to learn more about timers.

 API
 ***